appacademy/SWEO-Part-Time-Resources/1-Module/6-week/1-day/README.md

   security reasons(so webpages cannot do anything malicious on your system).

 - This allows us to write software that runs natively on your computer such as a desktop app or server for a web app.
-Utilities such as readline which interact with the file system can only be utilized in node, not the browser.
+Utilities such as readline, which interact with the file system, can only be utilized in node, not the browser.

 ### Callbacks and the Event Loop